 2. Something Extra

-Give your reading nook personality by hanging art or leaning framed photos on a shelf, and don’t forget what a big impact little extras can make, says Hovland.
+Give your reading nook personality by hanging art (try a gallery wall, perhaps?) or leaning framed photos on a shelf, and don’t forget what a big impact little extras can make, says Hovland.
 “I always have a candle or vase of flowers on the shelves, especially when our family is all gathered; it’s an easy way to make the space feel even more welcoming.”

 4. Cushion Time

 When it comes to choosing throw pillows and seat cushions, make sure you’re thinking not only comfort, but also durability, says Hovland: “They should be low-maintenance in case there’s a coffee spill, or a dog or kid leaves muddy footprints behind.”
-Check out brands like Sunbrella that make indoor/ outdoor fabrics that are stainresistant and come in tons of colors and patterns.
+Additionally, check out brands like Sunbrella that make indoor/ outdoor fabrics that are stain resistant and come in tons of colors and patterns.